noflo/noflo/README.md

 Read more at <http://noflojs.org/>.

+## Suitability

+NoFlo is not a web framework or a UI toolkit.
+It is a way to coordinate and reorganize data flow in any JavaScript application.
+As such, it can be used for whatever purpose JavaScript can be used for.
+We know of NoFlo being used for anything from building [web servers](https://thegrid.io) and build tools, to coordinating events inside [GUI applications](https://flowhub.io), [driving](http://meemoo.org/blog/2015-01-14-turtle-power-to-the-people/) [robots](http://bergie.iki.fi/blog/noflo-ardrone/), or building Internet-connected [art installations](http://bergie.iki.fi/blog/ingress-table/).

 ## Tools and ecosystem

 NoFlo itself is just a library for implementing flow-based programs in JavaScript.
 There is an ecosystem of tools around NoFlo and the [fbp protocol](http://noflojs.org/documentation/protocol/) that make it more powerful.
 Here are some of them: